Confused at what to see in bustling Mumbai? Here is the perfect itinerary for a short getaway which will leave your senses tingling for more.

 Located at the Taj Mahal Palace and voted as One of Asia's 50 Best Restaurants 2018 by San Pellegrino this authentic Japanese restaurant is another in the franchise from Iron Chef Masaharu Morimoto.
 Chef Morimoto is all about pairing Japanese food for an American (western) palate but to me it was rather bland.
 Apparently all the ingredients are shipped in especially from Japan but can't say I had any lasting impressions about the food after eating Japanese around the world before.
 Nothing to write home about.

-Where to stay in Mumbai
+Best place to stay in Mumbai

+Without a doubt the Taj Mahal Palace Mumbai is THE place to stay.
+Beg, borrow or steal to get this chance to go there.
 I urge you to splurge if you can and take the opportunity to enjoy it.
 This stunning 5 star luxury hotel dates back to 1903 and is another jewel in the crown for the Taj Hotel group.

 It a whose who of people who have stayed there over its history from kings and queens to John Lennon and Yoko Ono, Canadian Prime Minister Justin Trudeau to the Australian cricket Team.
 Two nights cost us $1000 Australian dollars or $700 USA or 571 pounds.
 My friend and I shared a room and it was well worth it and a tick off the bucket list.